-We introduce or review notions regarding combinatorics and differential forms over simplices.
+We introduce and discuss notions regarding combinatorics and differential forms over simplices.
 All vector spaces in this publication are over the complex numbers unless noted otherwise; we write $\overline z \in \bbC$ for the complex conjugate of $z \in \bbC$.